themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

   'sequence': '<s> This is very cool</s>',
   'token': 182}]
 ```
 However one caveat of this method is that deciding which part of the text to mask is not trivial.
-You will have to use heuristics to decide the mask, otherwise the generated text will not retain the meaning of original sentence.
+You will have to use heuristics to decide the mask, otherwise the generated text might not retain the meaning of original sentence.

 - **TF-IDF based word replacement**
 This augmentation method was proposed by [Xie et al.](https://arxiv.org/abs/1904.12848) in the Unsupervised Data Augmentation paper.
 The basic idea is that words that have <span style="color: #d52f2f;">low TF-IDF scores</span> are uninformative and thus can be replaced without affecting the ground-truth labels of the sentence.
 ![](/images/nlp-aug-tf-idf-word-replacement.png){.img-center}
-The words to replace with are chosen from the whole vocabulary that have low TF-IDF scores in the whole document.
-You can refer to the implementation in the original paper from [here](https://github.com/google-research/uda/blob/master/text/augmentation/word_level_augment.py).
+The words that replaces the original word are chosen by calculating TF-IDF scores of words over the whole document and taking the lowest ones.
+You can refer to the code implementation for this in the original paper [here](https://github.com/google-research/uda/blob/master/text/augmentation/word_level_augment.py).

 ## 2. Back Translation
 In this approach, we leverage machine translation to paraphrase a text while retraining the meaning.
 [Xie et al.](https://arxiv.org/abs/1904.12848) used this method to augment the unlabeled text and learn a semi-supervised model on IMDB dataset with only 20 labeled examples.
-The method outperformed the previous state-of-the-art model trained on 25,000 labeled examples.
+Their model outperformed the previous state-of-the-art model trained on 25,000 labeled examples.

 The back-translation process is as follows:

 - Take some sentence (e.g. in English) and translate to another Language e.g. French
-- Translate the french sentence back into English sentence
+- Translate the French sentence back into English sentence
 - Check if the new sentence is different from our original sentence.
 If it is, then we use this new sentence as an augmented version of the original text.
 ![](/images/nlp-aug-back-translation.png){.img-center}